stepleton/NeoWidEx/MANUAL.md

 This option may be used to read data from any sector on the disk, including those used to store spare tables and spare blocks.

-The data read from the drive will be read to the disk data buffer, which can be examined with the utilities available in the BUFFER... submenu.
+The data read from the drive will be read to the disk data memory buffer, which can be examined with the utilities available in the [BUFFER... submenu](
+#buffer-submenu-options).

 #### WRITE AT SEEK

-NeoWidEx uses the `Diag_Write` command to write the contents of the disk data buffer to the sector at the cylinder/head/sector address from the Widget's last seek.
+NeoWidEx uses the `Diag_Write` command to write the contents of the disk data memory buffer to the sector at the cylinder/head/sector address from the Widget's last seek.
 This option also allows the user to specify a new seek location before the write takes place.

 This option may be used to write data to any sector on the disk, including those used to store spare tables and spare blocks.